freenas/freenas-docs/userguide/storage.rst

 If you are importing an existing GELI-encrypted ZFS pool, you must decrypt the disks before importing the pool.
-In :numref:`Figure %s <zfs_import_vol_fig>`, select "Yes: Decrypt disks" to access the screen shown in :numref:`Figure %s <zfs_decrypt_import_fig>`.
+In :numref:`Figure %s <zfs_import_vol_fig>`, select :guilabel:`Yes: Decrypt disks` to access the screen shown in :numref:`Figure %s <zfs_decrypt_import_fig>`.